Generalized Attracting Horseshoes and Chaotic Strange Attractors

 \textbf{ABSTRACT:} A generalized attracting horseshoe is introduced as a new paradigm for describing chaotic strange attractors (of arbitrary finite rank) for smooth and piecewise smooth maps $f:Q\rightarrow Q$, where $Q$ is a homeomorph of the unit interval in $\mathbb{R}^{m}$ for any integer $m\geq2$.
 The main theorems for generalized attracting horseshoes are shown to apply to H\'{e}non and Lozi maps, thereby leading to rather simple new chaotic strange attractor existence proofs that apply to a range of parameter values that includes those of earlier proofs.
+In particular, it is shown that the H\'{e}non map has a chaotic strange attractor for the popular parameter values $a=1.4$, $b=0.3$, which apparently resolves an open problem.

 \textbf{Keywords:} Generalized attracting horseshoes, Chaotic strange attractors, Birkhoff--Moser--Smale theory, H\'{e}non attractor, Lozi attractor

 \textbf{AMS Subject Classification 2010:} 37D45; 37E99; 92D25; 92D40